 If you have ever had an inside view of the world of advertising or cinema, you will be familiar with the word ‘storyboard’.
 For us at Vyn, a Storyboard is part of our everyday lexicon, and so, I decided to dig a little deeper to share the back-story.

-Inspired by the use of storyboarding in movies – where a set of images or illustrations are displayed in sequence to visualize a motion picture or the flow of ideas – vyn storyboards are a powerful tool for our clients today.
+Inspired by the use of storyboarding in movies – where a set of images or illustrations are displayed in sequence to visualise a motion picture or the flow of ideas – Vyn video storyboards are a powerful tool for our clients today.

 Although first used in the days of silent movies, ‘storyboarding’ as it is known today was developed in Disney Studios in the 1930s.

 The first complete set of storyboards were created for a Disney short “The Three Little Pigs” in 1933

 Walt Disney believed that story development was one of the most important parts of producing an animated film.
 Disney credited animator Webb Smith with creating the idea of drawing scenes on separate sheets of paper and pinning them up on a bulletin board to tell a story in sequence, thus creating the first storyboard.